omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_analysis/README.md

 - path_smooth_opt: optimal choice of tangent length for good aproximation of initial path

 also creates plot for single quintic bézier curve
-- single_quintic_bezier_curve: bézier curve with control points an dtangents for visualization
+- single_quintic_bezier_curve: bézier curve with control points and tangents for visualization